-On the other hand, if you like to travel light and don’t feel like lugging two or three pounds (1 to 1.3 Kg) of camera gear round your neck then look for one of the new generation of ultra compact lightweight DSLRs – some of which tip the scales at not much more than 20 oz / 0.5 Kg with a small lens.
+On the other hand, if you like to travel light and don’t feel like lugging two or three pounds (1 to 1.3 Kg) of camera gear around your neck then look for one of the new generations of ultra-compact lightweight DSLRs – some of which tip the scales at not much more than 20 oz / 0.5 Kg with a small lens.
 It doesn’t matter how great a camera is if you can’t be bothered carrying it around with you because it’s too big or too heavy

 Screens and live view

-Live view isn’t without its drawbacks; in most cases it slows down the picture taking process in use as the design of an SLR means the mirror inside the body has to be flipped up to enable live view and flipped back down to focus or take a shot.
-Most DSLRs can only offer slower contrast-detection auto focus in live view mode, as well.
-The honorable exceptions are Sony’s SLT models (see above) and Canon’s latest enthusiast-level APS-C offering, the highly innovative EOS 70D.
+Live view isn’t without its drawbacks; in most cases, it slows down the picture taking process in use as the design of an SLR means the mirror inside the body has to be flipped up to enable live view and flipped back down to focus or take a shot.
+Most DSLRs can only offer a slower contrast-detection autofocus in live view mode, as well.
+The honourable exceptions are Sony’s SLT models (see above) and Canon’s latest enthusiast-level APS-C offering, the highly innovative EOS 70D.

 LCD screens have come on in leaps and bounds in recent years and 3.0 inch+ displays are now common.
 Some models offer partial or total articulation, too (this image shows Canon’s EOS700D / Rebel 5Ti) which is great for shooting video, or still images from awkward angles.